SilenceDut/Router/README.md

      void anyMethod(String posting) ;
 }
 ```
-all class which implement the method will be invoked on the RunThread.POSTING Thread.
+on this mode, all class which implement the method will be invoked on the RunThread.POSTING thread.

 more use details , see the simple.